kubernetes-sigs/cluster-api/docs/proposals/20220221-runtime-SDK.md

 - Malicious Runtime Extensions being registered

-Mitigation: The same mitigations used for avoiding malicious dynamic webhooks in Kubernetes apply (defining RBAC rules for the RuntimeExtensionConfiguration assigning this responsibility to cluster admin only).
+Mitigation: The same mitigations used for avoiding malicious dynamic webhooks in Kubernetes apply (defining RBAC rules for the ExtensionConfig assigning this responsibility to cluster admin only).

 - Privilege escalation of HTTP Servers running Runtime Extensions